Emma Raducanu says she is still on 'cloud nine' after her US Open triumph

 The 18-year-old defeated Leylah Fernandez 6-4 6-3 at Arthur Ashe Stadium on Saturday to become Great Britain's first female grand slam winner in 44 years.

+"After the US Open I wanted to give myself this week to completely switch off from tennis because it's been an extremely intense but rewarding seven weeks", she said.
+"But I've worked very hard to finish on such a high with the US Open, a whole week off was needed.

+"I know I'll get back to work probably Monday or early next week to get back to training again.
+Schedule-wise, I'm not sure.
+Maybe Indian Wells, I don't know.
+I'm going back to London before my next tournament for sure."

-It was only Raducanu's second appearance at a major and the new world number 23 has made headlines across the globe, appeared on various TV channels in the United States and she also attended the Met Gala on Monday.
+Her appearance at Flushing Meadows was only Raducanu's second at a major and the new world No 23 has made headlines across the globe, appeared on various TV channels in the United States and she also attended the Met Gala on Monday.

 A day later the player from Kent ticked off another long-term aspiration when she visited Wall Street.